Digitized HouseDigitized House

 Looking for a more feature-rich air monitor?
 The Awair Element sits on a tabletop and provides a visual digital readout on its face for key metrics.
 It can monitor temperature, humidity, CO2, VOCs, and PM2.5 levels in the home.

-3. Elgato Eve Room
+3. Eve Room Air Quality Monitor

 The Elgato Eve Room monitor tracks temperature, humidity, and air quality.
 It can detect volatile organic compounds in your home, and works with Apple HomeKit and the Siri digital assistant.
 Image: Elgato.